 Public meetings for scoping purposes were held in June 2010.
 A planning newsletter and a scoping report are available.
-Preparation of the draft study and data gathering are ongoing in 2011-2012.
+Preparation of the draft study is ongoing in 2013.
 The recently reviewed statement of national significance has been posted as well.
 Please refer to this website often for project updates.

 Thank you for your interest in this planning project.